Mohmed3del/Ansible/README.md

 ### Adding IP addresses and private keys to the inventory file

-Before you can run the playbook, you need to add the IP addresses or hostnames of the servers you want to configure to the inventory file located at `inventory/hosts.ini`.
+Before you can run the playbook, you need to add the IP addresses or hostnames of the servers you want to configure to the inventory file located at `inventory`.
 You also need to specify the private key used to access the servers.
 Here's an example of how to add a server to the inventory file:

 `ansible_host=<your_ip> `